 - Drink heavily

-When there is already heath problems that arise when getting older and those who drink may exacerbate those problems and speed them up like the following:
+When there are already heath problems that arise when getting older and those who drink may exacerbate those problems and speed them up like the following:

 Increased Sensitivity to Alcohol

 Drug and alcohol dependency in older ages happens quicker.
-Men and women who are older tend to be more sensitive to the levels of alcohol that are put into their body.
-That not only cause unintentional injuries, but leads to health problems.
+Men and women who are older tend to be more sensitive to the levels of alcohol that are put into their bodies.
+That not only cause unintentional injuries but leads to health problems.